CVE-2025-54376: Hoverfly WebSocket Auth Bypass

 • Open source (easy patch diffing)

-Whereas if we picked closed source, things get harder.
+If we picked closed source, things get harder.
 You're usually stuck with vendor firmware blobs or installers, and no clean view of what changed.
 Patch diffing means working with raw binaries in tools like Ghidra, Cutter or BinDiff, and often involves a lot of guesswork.
 It is still doable, but setup takes longer and the scope can be huge (thousands of functions touched).
-We'll save this for a future post 👀
+We'll increase in complexity throughout this writeup series 👀

 In this instance, I check most recent CVEs on the NVD search page.
 I was going to go for the very first one (CVE-2025-10667); SQL injection on an open source web app.

-That was until I did a short investigation.
+That was until I did a quick investigation.
 The site (itsourcecode) hosts downloadable source code in ZIP format.
-The CVE is for a "Online Discussion Forum 1.0", which is essentially a PHP website template from 2015.
+The CVE is for a "Online Discussion Forum 1.0", which is essentially a PHP website template from 2015

 CVE Farming (Side-rant)